zongyuwu/CoppersmithAttack/LowPublicExponent/README.md

 **Tool**
 * Trival case
+* When m^e is smaller than modulus N. Using trivial to solve
   * Read ciphertext from file
   `./lowpublicexponent.rb -t -f "(ciphrtext3.txt,)"`
   * Read ciphertext from argv (need to be an integer) `./lowpublicexponent.rb -t -i "(1123130932,)"`

 * Hastad case
+* When m^e is bigger than modulus N. But you have C1, C2... and N1, N2..
   * Read ciphertext and modulus from file
   `./lowpublicexponent.rb -f "(ciphertext.txt,pub.pem),(ciphertext1.txt,pub1.pem),(ciphertext2.txt,pub2.pem)....."`
   * Read ciphretext and modulus from argv (need to be an integer)